ScottCampit/ScottCampit/README.md

 # Howdy! 👋

-My name is Scott, and I'm a Fullstack Data Scientist with a total of 7+ years developing AI/ML solutions in biotechnology, medical devices, and healthcare industries.
+My name is Scott, and I'm a Data Scientist, Consultant, and AI Researcher developing Artificial Intelligence, Machine Learning, and Statistical solutions in several industries, such as biotechnology, medical devices, and healthcare.

-I receieved my Ph.D. from the University of Michigan in 2022, where I developed statistical and machine learning models to study cancer metabolism and identify cancer drug candidates.
-You can find a lot of the work I have done in the pinned repos below, and the associated publications in my [Google Scholar](https://scholar.google.com/citations?user=Hw1bieoAAAAJ&hl=en&oi=ao).
+I receieved my Ph.D. from the University of Michigan, where I developed new Systems Biology models to identify cancer drug candidates that target metabolism [Google Scholar](https://scholar.google.com/citations?user=Hw1bieoAAAAJ&hl=en&oi=ao).
+My work has been acknowledged by institutions such as the National Cancer Institute, the Department of Education, and the Arnold and Mabel Beckman Foundation, where I have earned several fellowships and scholarships to conduct independent research.

+Nowadays, I'm a Data Scientist at [RaLytics](https://ralytics.com/), where I'm heads down in AI R&D for a wide variety of company use-cases.
+Additionally, I have worked with several U.S. government, research, and private institutions as a consultant to offer insights, technical expertise, and develop new solutions on projects that catch my interests.

+Some of my current projects include (but are not limited to):
+* Training and developing Vision-Language Models for chart reasoning and understanding.
+* Medical NLP development for entity identification, extraction, and summarization.
+* Deploying statistical learning models for inferring patterns of care from claims data.
+* Pose estimation applications for improving athletic performance.

-While in graduate school, I worked on many exciting projects, including:
+Some past projects I have worked on include:
-  * Early stage startup via the Sling Health Incubator, working on leveraging SOTA image segmentation algorithms to identify anaomtical structures in the surgical suite.
-  * Data science consulting for several AI and biotech startups for myself and the miLEAD Consulting Group.
-  * Science communication with several student-led organizations at Michigan.

-Nowadays, work on projects related to language modeling, computer vision, and other exciting developments in AI.
+* Leveraging LLMs for developing a personalized marketing platform.
+* Data pipelines and data analysis for healthcare-based datasets (claims, financial, EMRs, etc).
+* Vision models to identify anatomical structures during surgical procedures.
+* Developing bioinformatics pipelines (gene set enrichment analysis, protein expression network graphs, etc) for drug discovery.

-If you want to grab a coffee, or just say hi, let's chat at scottcampit@gmail.com.
-Also, if you're interested in my ramblings about all things nerdy, you can read my [blog](https://www.scottcampit.com/), which is currently undergoing some re-vamping.
+I'm always interested in chatting, colabs, and consulting gigs.
+If you're in the Bay Area and want to grab a coffee or just say hi, you can reach me at my [email address](scottcampit@gmail.com) or [LinkedIn](https://www.linkedin.com/in/scottcampit/).
+For my writings about all things nerdy, you can check out my [blog](https://www.scottcampit.com/), which is currently undergoing some re-vamping.

-### TL;DR

-- 🔭 I’m currently working at [RaLytics](https://ralytics.com/), developing statistical and NLP models to optimize healthcare payment processes.
-- 👯 I’m working on projects related to ML, NLP. and Computer Vision.
-- 📫 How to reach me: scottcampit@gmail.com or https://www.linkedin.com/in/scottcampit/.